Expert medical and surgical care in Thailand

 Pricing varies by the complexity and scope of the procedure.
 Typical ranges at our partner hospitals in Thailand:

-• Vasovasostomy (standard reconnection): $3,000–$3,800 — direct reconnection of the vas deferens, most common approach
+• Vasovasostomy (standard reconnection): $3,000–$3,800.
+Direct reconnection of the vas deferens, the most common approach

-• Vasoepididymostomy: $4,000–$4,800 — bypass connection to the epididymis when the vas is blocked closer to the testicle
+• Vasoepididymostomy: $4,000–$4,800.
+Bypass connection to the epididymis when the vas is blocked closer to the testicle

-• Bilateral reversal with microsurgical technique: $4,500–$5,400 — both sides reversed using operating microscope for highest patency rates
+• Bilateral reversal with microsurgical technique: $4,500–$5,400.
+Both sides reversed using operating microscope for highest patency rates

 Exact pricing is confirmed after your consultation and treatment plan are finalised.